 Day 32: Cabinet Installation

 Cabinet installation, adjustments and cabinet molding completed.
-Eric Batsian, owner of Dream Home Remodeling
+Eric Batsian, owner of Dream Home Remodeling, is pictured.

 Day 33: Countertop Installation